How to watch India vs England: Free Streams, TV Channels & Preview for T20 World Cup semi-final 2026 – ENG need 254

 - Unlock your stream with NordVPN (save 74% and get a free Amazon gift card)

-One Harry Brook century aside, they've been all over the place with the bat.
-The opening stand of Phil Salt and Jos Buttler have averaged just 12, and their route through the World Cup has been punctuated by tight victories.
-All-rounder Will Jacks, however, has arguably been the player of the tournament.
+One Harry Brook century aside, England been all over the place with the bat.
+The opening stand of Phil Salt and Jos Buttler has averaged just 12, and their route through the World Cup has been punctuated by nerve-shredding victories.

-Varun Chakravarthy is their leading wicket-taker but he's taken punishment in some of the big games.
-Kuldeep Yadav, meanwhile, has an outstanding track record against England but has barely got a look-in at the tournament so far.
+Varun Chakravarthy is India's leading wicket-taker but he's taken heavy punishment in some of the bigger fixtures.
+Despite his outstanding track record against England, Kuldeep Yadav isn't involved, having barely got a look-in at the tournament.

 Read on below for our guide on where to watch India vs England on TV and get T20 World Cup 2026 free streams online.